stadiumphenom/cr4wlr/JOURNAL.md

 1. Created a dedicated stress testing framework in the `benchmarking/` (or similar) directory.
 2. Implemented local test site generation (`SiteGenerator`) with configurable heavy HTML pages.
 3. Added basic memory usage tracking (`SimpleMemoryTracker`) using platform-specific commands (avoiding `psutil` dependency for this specific test).
-4. Utilized `CrawlerMonitor` from `cr4wlr` for rich terminal UI and real-time monitoring of test progress and dispatcher activity.
+4. Utilized `CrawlerMonitor` from `krauler` for rich terminal UI and real-time monitoring of test progress and dispatcher activity.
 5. Implemented detailed result summary saving (JSON) and memory sample logging (CSV).
 6. Developed `run_benchmark.py` to orchestrate tests with predefined configurations.
 7. Created `run_all.sh` as a simple wrapper for `run_benchmark.py`.